Creative Writer

 Freelancers may be paid by the hour, the word, or a flat rate.
 Hourly rates tend to be more common for corporate writing, whereas per-word and flat rates for assigned word counts are more common with newspapers and magazines.
 Freelance screenwriters usually are paid on a split-fee basis: one-third in advance, one-third after the first draft, and the balance upon completion.

-Published writers of adult fiction generally receive a percentage of the total book sales, up to 10%.
+Published writers of adult fiction generally receive a percentage of the total book sales, typically 10%.
 They may get an advance against royalties based on projected sales revenue, depending on the reputation of the writer and the book’s genre.
 Some common examples are history, business, reference, and children’s books.

 Unless otherwise noted, the data shown here is for all industries and all regions in Alberta.